fkobee/Padel-Project/README.md

 ### Why PySpark?

 The project explicitly mandates PySpark for nested array flattening.
-While PostgreSQL itself could handle this dataset with SQL, PySpark provides a scalable and idiomatic way to process JSON arrays that would generalize to much larger volumes.
+PySpark is the industry standard for distributed JSON processing.
+While this dataset fits comfortably in memory, PySpark's array explosion and window functions express the flattening and deduplication logic far more clearly than SQL would, and the same code would scale to terabytes without changes.

 ### Reading from Bronze